 Did you know that the Bahamas, located about 50-miles off the coast of Florida, is comprised of 700 islands?
 And, there are over 2,000 rocks and cays, they claim to have the clearest water on the planet, and you can dive and snorkel at Andros Barrier Reef, the world’s third largest barrier reef.

-Donna Adinolfi is a wellness travel expert and conscious living entrepreneur committed to promoting and writing about healthy lifestyles.
+Donna Adinolfi is a wellness travel expert and solopreneur committed to promoting and writing about wellness, travel and spa.
 She is the founder/publisher of MindfulAdventures.com and previously served as Travel & Spa Editor of Balance Magazine.
-Her 30+ year career in travel also includes health spa planning and freelance writing/photography.
+Her 30+ year career in travel also includes wellness travel planning & retreats and freelance writing/photography.
 She is based in Michigan and loves cross country road trips.

 Barbados (a.k.a.
 ‘Gem of the Caribbean Sea’)….
 A magnificent vision of sparkling beaches (measures 21 miles long and 14 miles wide) and offering brilliance beyond the beachfront… Interesting/fun facts:Taxi!? … The taxis [Read More…]